magento/devdocs/src/cloud/integrations/github-integration.md

 ## Prepare your repository

-You need to clone your {{site.data.var.ece}} project from an existing environment and migrate the project branches to a new, empty GitHub repository, preserving the same branch names.
+Clone your {{site.data.var.ece}} project from an existing environment and migrate the project branches to a new, empty GitHub repository, preserving the same branch names.
 It is **critical** to retain an identical Git tree, so that you do not lose any existing environments or branches in your {{site.data.var.ece}} project.

 1. From the terminal, log in to your {{site.data.var.ece}} project.